-Is a reasonable fire detection and fire alarm system provided in the common areas, where necessary?

-· ·

-N/A Finding/Observation

-1477 A fire alarm system has not been provided by Berneslai Homes within the common areas.
-Due to the purpose-built nature of the premises with non-combustible materials forming fire compartments, the Home Office Guide advises that a fire alarm system in the common area is not considered necessary for this type of low-rise purpose-built block.

 Ref.
-Question Policy Principles

-If installed, is the common area AFD adequate for the occupancy and fire risk?

-Answer Finding/Observation

-N/A
+Question Policy Principles P1 Is a reasonable fire detection and fire alarm system provided in the common areas, where necessary?
+Answer Finding/Observation Yes A fire alarm system has been provided within the common areas, to support the simultaneous full evacuation policy in place.
+Detection has been extended into the flats (provided within the hallways and kitchens of the flats sampled).
+Although the premises was purpose-built as flats, this is a matter of choice for Berneslai Homes and the assessor has taken this into consideration.
+The fire alarm panel is in neighbouring 46-56 Cockerham Lane.

 Ref.
 Question Policy Principles

-If not installed, are the premises deemed safe without a common area AFD system?
+P2 If installed, is the common area AFD adequate for the occupancy and fire risk?

 Answer Finding/Observation

 Yes

 Ref.
 Question Policy Principles

-If there is a communal fire detection and fire alarm system, does it extend into the dwellings?

-Answer Finding/Observation

-N/A

 Ref.
 Question Policy Principles

-Where appropriate, has a fire alarm zone plan been provided?
+P3 If not installed, are the premises deemed safe without a common area AFD system?

 Answer Finding/Observation

 N/A

 Ref.
-Question Policy Principles

-Where appropriate, are there adequate arrangements for silencing and resetting an alarm condition?

-Answer Finding/Observation

-N/A
+Question Policy Principles P4 If there is a communal fire detection and fire alarm system, does it extend into the dwellings?
+Answer Finding/Observation Yes Detection has been extended into the flats (provided within the hallways and kitchens of the flats sampled).
+Detector heads have strobe lights and sounders integrated.

 Ref.
-Question Policy Principles

-P7 If applicable, is a separate domestic hard-wired smoke/heat alarm within the flats installed to a suitable standard?

-Answer Finding/Observation

-Unkno wn There were no residents present to grant access to any of the flats.
+Question Policy Principles P5 Where appropriate, has a fire alarm zone plan been provided?
+Answer Finding/Observation N/A The fire alarm panel is in neighbouring 46-56 Cockerham Lane.

 Ref.
+Question Policy Principles P6 Where appropriate, are there adequate arrangements for silencing and resetting an alarm condition?
+Answer Finding/Observation Yes A conspicuous signage is posted with the details of who to contact.

+Ref.
+Question Policy Principles P7 If applicable, is a separate domestic hard-wired smoke/heat alarm within the flats installed to a suitable standard?
+Answe er Finding/Observation Yes A hard-wired smoke alarm was observed within the hallway of the flat 36 which was sampled.
+A fire alarm system has been provided within the common areas, to support the simultaneous full evacuation policy in place.
+Detection has been extended into the flats (provided within the hallways and kitchens of the flats sampled).
+The current arrangements are considered to be a reasonable provision for a general needs block with a full evacuation policy in place in the short to medium term.

+Ref.
 Question Policy Principles

 P8 If applicable (Sheltered scheme) is the smoke detection within the flats monitored by an alarm receiving centre/on site scheme manager via a telecare system?

-Answe er .
-Finding/Observation
+Answer Finding/Observation

 N/A